gbmhunter/blog/content/programming/version-control-systems/git/_index.md

 $ git push --force-with-lease
 ```

-This will only force push as long as there are no new changes on the branch since last time you pulled or fectched from the remote.
-This will prevent you from accidentally wiping someones pushed changes on the branch.
+This will only force push as long as there are no new changes on the branch since last time you pulled or fetched from the remote.
+This will prevent you from accidentally wiping someone's pushed changes on the branch.
 However, there is one major caveat, **`git push --force-with-lease` will not protect you from overwriting changes if you fetch from the origin and do not integrate the changes into your version of the branch.** This is because git checks your local `ref` for the remote branch and only lets you force push if it is the same as the remote `ref`.
 If you run `git fetch` (instead of `git pull`), this will update your local `ref` without incorporating the changes into your version of the branch.

 `--force-with-lease` is a finger-full to type.
 To make things easier, you can create an alias like so: